-Toss the store-bought version and make your own nutella at home with only 7 ingredients!
+Toss the store-bought version and make your own chocolate hazelnut spread at home with only 7 ingredients!
 This Homemade Nutella is incredibly easy to make at home in a food processor.
 It's silky smooth, chocolatey, and healthier than store-bought.

 Any one else have jars and jars worth of pretty much every nut butter in existence?
 I have almond butter, coconut butter, peanut butter, chocolate hazelnut spread, and cookie butter at all times!

 Why make Chocolate Hazelnut Spread at home

 As I've gotten older, I've started to prefer products with less processed sugars to add to oatmeal, smoothie bowls, toasts, or yogurt!
 Nutella is for when I'm feeling something extra indulgent and chocolatey, and I love being able to control what's in it with this homemade vegan Nutella recipe.

 Store-bought Nutella's first ingredient is sugar and has a whopping 3.5 times more sugar than this homemade version for the same serving size!
 That's why it's so addicting and sweet.
 Additionally, it contains palm oil and dairy products.
 The homemade version is just as addicting, but less processed and vegan!

 While this recipe isn't necessarily "healthy" (well, depending on your standards), it's healthier.
 It results in the same addictive, creamy, chocolate-y nutty spread that you can slather on anything.